umj95/Latex-config/README.md

 ## Explanation
 The `custom-style.sty` file contains commonly loaded packages, a font configuration for EB Garamond, the hyperref-setup, etc.

-The `config.tex` file contains all the variables for handing in an academic term paper, as well as setups for custom titlepage, anti-plagiarism declaration, works cited etc. From within `config.tex`, the `mylilypond` command and everything in the `mylilypond.sty` can be enabled under the ‘Lilypond support’ header.
+The `config.tex` file contains all the variables for handing in an academic term paper, as well as setups for custom titlepage, anti-plagiarism declaration, works cited etc. From within `config.tex`, the `mylilypond` command and everything in the `mylilypond.sty`-file can be enabled under the ‘Lilypond support’ header.

 `main.tex` is just some boilerplate TeX, calling all the other files and expecting content in a folder named **content**